rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 ## Creating A `macvlan` profile and assigning it

-To create our `macvlan` profile, use this command:
+To create your `macvlan` profile, use this command:

 ```bash
 incus profile create macvlan
 ```

 If you were on a multi-interface machine and wanted more than one `macvlan` template based on the network you wanted to reach, you might use "lanmacvlan" or "wanmacvlan" or any other name that you wanted to use to identify the profile.
-Using "macvlan" in our profile create statement is totally up to you.
+Using "macvlan" in your profile create statement is totally up to you.

-You want to change the `macvlan` interface, but before you do, you need to know what the parent interface is for our Incus server.
+You want to change the `macvlan` interface, but before you do, you need to know what the parent interface is for your Incus server.
 This will be the interface that has a LAN (in this case) assigned IP.
 To find what interface that is, use:

 ```bash
 ip addr